thoughtspot/thoughtspot.github.io/_complex-search/about-query-on-query.md

 ---
 If you want to use the results of a search as the starting point for other searches, you can save the initial search as a view.
 Views are similar to tables.
 One important difference is that the search that makes up a view gets computed each time the view is used.
 However, you can [materialize a view]({{ site.baseurl }}/admin/loading/materialized_views.html), so its data gets stored in memory.
 When materialized, a view becomes much like a table, with the same fast performance users expect when searching.

-{% include note.html content="Prior to ThoughtSpot version 5.0, Views were known as "Aggregated Worksheets".
+{% include note.html content="Prior to ThoughtSpot version 5.0, Views were known as Aggregated Worksheets.
 When you upgrade to version 5.0 or later versions, any pre-existing Aggregated Worksheets will be converted to Views for you automatically.
 The functionality remains the same, but the name has changed." %}

 You may have noticed that when you do a search on a data source, ThoughtSpot is only able to aggregate one column by one other column.
 Because of this, you may come across searches you